jez/blog/source/_posts/2017-07-16-haskell-development-with-neovim.markdown

 which means that in general, things Just Work.

 I also use [Neovim][neovim], rather than normal Vim.
 Usually, my justification is ideological rather than technical.
-This Haskell setup, however, requires Neovim.
+However, for Haskell my setup **requires** Neovim.
 Fear not!
 Neovim is feature-packed and also very stable.
 I love Neovim, and I'll be writing more about why in a future post.